Webperf-se/webperf_core/docs/tests/dns-zonemaster.md

   to decide.
 - **External dependencies:** the ASN lookups require Cymru/RIPE to answer; otherwise Connectivity03/04 are undetermined and should not be penalized.
-- **Calibration:** is "a quarter warn → 1.0" and error = 2× warning the right balance for our audience (public sector), which values standards compliance highly?
+- **Calibration:** is 0.5 per warning / 1.0 per error the right balance for our audience (public sector), which values standards compliance highly?

 ## License